Henry B. Banning: Postbellum career

 He resigned from the army on January 21, 1865, to return home to Ohio.
 On January 16, 1866, President Andrew Johnson nominated Banning for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on March 12, 1866.
 On February 21, 1866, President Andrew Johnson nominated Banning for appointment to the grade of brevet major general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on April 26, 1866.

 Banning served as member of the State House of Representatives in 1866 and 1867.
 He moved to Cincinnati, in 1869 and resumed the practice of law.

+Congress

 He was elected as a Liberal Republican to the Forty-third Congress and as a Democrat to the Forty-fourth Congress and Forty-fifth Congress, serving from (March 4, 1873 until March 3, 1879).
 He served as chairman of the Committee on Military Affairs in the Forty-fourth and Forty-fifth Congresses.

 He was an unsuccessful candidate for renomination in 1878 to the Forty-sixth Congress, and for election in 1880 to the Forty-seventh Congress.
 He then returned to his legal practice in Cincinnati.

+Death and burial

 Henry Banning died in Cincinnati on December 10, 1881.
 He was interred in Spring Grove Cemetery.
 He is buried not far from his brother-in-law, fellow former Civil War general Byron Kirby.